 The stakes: The highway is a pillar of President Tinubu’s infrastructure legacy programme — and of the debate over how Nigeria awards it.

-Nigeria has approved roughly 1.7 trillion naira, about 1.24 billion dollars, for the next stretch of the Sokoto-Badagry highway — and handed the work to Gilbert Chagoury’s Hitech Construction, reviving a familiar argument about how the country builds its biggest roads.
+Nigeria has approved roughly 1.7 trillion naira, about 1.24 billion dollars, for the next stretch of the Sokoto-Badagry highway.
+The work goes to Gilbert Chagoury’s Hitech Construction, reviving a familiar argument about how the country builds its biggest roads.

 Sokoto-Badagry highway — a modern Nigerian expressway in Abuja